7 Reasons for pre-emergent failure.

 Water – If it rains heavily after I apply my pre-emergent herbicide, will it still work?

-Reasons for herbicides failure – 4
+Reasons for herbicide failure – 4

 Resistance – I’ve been using the same pre-emergent herbicide for years but it doesn’t seem to work anymore.

-So here we are over half way through 7 reasons for pre-emergent failure.
-Repeatedly using the same chemical herbicide group can help with the development of herbicide resistance.
-In the Australian turf market the majority of the pre-emergent herbicides used are in the dinitroaniline (DNA) family, including Battalia® (pendimethalin), Dimension® (dithiopyr) and Barricade® (prodiamine).
-Exceptions to this are Echelon Duo® (oxadiazon), Specticle® (indaziflam) and Pennmag® (metalochlor).
-2018 work in the US looking at pre-emergent herbicide for winter grass control found that 58% of winter grass had some degree of herbicide resistance to prodiamine.
+So here we are over half-way through 7 reasons for pre-emergent failure.
+Repeatedly using the same chemical herbicide group can result in the development of herbicide resistance.
+In the Australian turf market, the majority of the pre-emergent herbicides used are in the dinitroaniline (DNA) family.
+This includes Battalia® (pendimethalin), Dimension® (dithiopyr) and ProForce Onset 10GR® (prodiamine).

 Reasons for herbicide failure – 5